GSA-TTS/piipan-open-source/docs/pprl.md

 ## 3. Hash generation

-1. Take the validated, normalized, and concatenated values and apply the SHA-512 hash algorithm, resulting in a 64-byte byte array
+1. Take the validated, normalized, and concatenated values and apply the hash algorithm, resulting in a 64-byte byte array
 1. Convert the byte array to a 128-character lower-cased hexadecimal digest to get a value suitable for the bulk upload and duplicate participation APIs

-Examples in C#/.NET, bash/openssl, and Python are provided below.

 Executing all examples using an input of:
 ```